Signal module#

 backend: str, optional

-‘pywavelets’ (default) or ‘pyfaust’ for the underlying computation of the DWT.
+'pywavelets' (default) or 'lazylinop' for the underlying computation of the DWT. backend='pywavelets' does not work for CuPy array and torch tensor inputs.

 Returns: